 Safety monitoring is a powerful tool in helping to enhance lives – it’s time to embrace it

-Almas Industries are a supporter of the Care Campaign for the Vulnerable.
+Almas Industries are a supporter of the Care Campaign for the Vulnerable and we’ve been protecting care settings for over 17 years.
 We are an ethical company that loves to work with conscientious customers.
 Let us help your business to become transparent and open through the use of safety monitoring.
 We can help you with all aspects of creating a system that meets your requirements.
-You can arrange your free, no obligation security survey by calling us on 0333 567 66 77.
+You can arrange your free, no obligation security survey by calling us on 0333 567 66 77 (UK) or 016833368 (IRE).
 If you prefer, you can always send a confidential email via [email protected]